-The fund's investment adviser is The Dreyfus Corporation (Dreyfus).
+The fund's investment adviser is BNY Mellon Investment Adviser, Inc. (BNYM Investment Adviser).

-The primary portfolio managers of the fund are C. Wesley Boggs, William S. Cazalet, CAIA, Peter D. Goslin, CFA and Syed A. Zamil, CFA.
-Mr. Boggs has served as a primary portfolio manager of the fund since May 2012, Mr. Cazalet has served as a primary portfolio manager of the fund since December 2014 and Messrs.
-Goslin and Zamil have each served as primary portfolio manager of the fund since March 2017.
-Mr. Boggs is a vice president and senior portfolio manager on the Multi-Factor Equity team at Mellon Investments Corporation (Mellon), an affiliate of Dreyfus.
-Mr. Cazalet is a managing director and head of the Multi-Factor Equity team at Mellon.
-Mr. Goslin is a director and senior portfolio manager on the Multi-Factor Equity team at Mellon.
-Mr. Zamil is a managing director and global investment strategist for the Index, Multi-Asset and Multi-Factor Strategies team at Mellon.
+The primary portfolio managers of the fund are Peter D. Goslin, CFA, Syed A. Zamil, CFA, Adam T. Logan, CFA and Chris Yao, CFA.
 Messrs.
-Boggs, Cazalet, Goslin and Zamil also are employees of Dreyfus.
+Goslin and Zamil have been primary portfolio managers of the fund since March 2017.
+Messrs.
+Logan and Yao have been primary portfolio managers of the fund since December 2019.
+Mr. Goslin is a director and senior portfolio manager and leads the Multi-Factor Equity team at Mellon Investments Corporation (Mellon), an affiliate of BNYM Investment Adviser.
+Mr. Zamil is a managing director and global investment strategist for Multi-Factor Equity team at Mellon.
+Mr. Logan is a vice president and a senior portfolio manager on the Multi-Factor Equity team at Mellon.
+Mr. Yao is a managing director and the Head of Quantitative Equity Research at Mellon.
+The portfolio managers also are employees of BNYM Investment Adviser.